opendocsg/slw-judgments-backfill/2012_SGHC_136/report.md

  20 Of course, a term to be implied must always be equitable and reasonable.
 The court will imply a term if from the language of the contract and the surrounding circumstances an inference should be made that the parties must have intended the stipulation in question.

 29     It is well established that two tests may be applied in considering whether or not a term may be implied into a contract.
-They are commonly known as the “officious bystander” and “business efficacy” tests, and were summarised by Andrew Phang Boon Leong J in _Forefront Medical Technology (Pte) Ltd v Modern-Pak Pte Ltd_ [2006] 1 SLR(R) 927 (at [29] – [32]):
+They are commonly known as the “officious bystander” and “business efficacy” tests, and were summarised by Andrew Phang Boon Leong J in _Forefront Medical Technology (Pte) Ltd v Modern-Pak Pte Ltd_ <span class="citation">[2006] 1 SLR(R) 927</span> (at [29] – [32]):

  29 It has always been acknowledged that particular terms might be implied into particular contracts.
 However, in order not to undermine the concept of freedom of contract itself, terms would be implied only rarely – in exceptional cases where, as one famous case put it, it was necessary to give “ business efficacy ” to the contract (see per Bowen LJ (as then was) in the English Court of Appeal decision in The Moorcock (1889) 14 PD 64).
 In the words of Bowen LJ himself (at 68):